 Verdict of the Xiaomi Mi Robot Vacuum Mop 1C

-Despite the low price, the Xiaomi Mi Robot Vacuum Mop 1C offers mapping and zoned cleaning.
-Unfortunately, it doesn’t support multiple floors and at this point it is unlikely that it ever will.
-Despite Xiaomi offering an even cheaper model, the Xiaomi Mi Robot Vacuum-Mop Essential, I recommend you go for the Mi Robot Vacuum Mop 1C if possible.
+Despite its low price, the Xiaomi Mi Robot Vacuum Mop 1C boasts exceptional mapping and zoned cleaning capabilities.
+However, it is worth noting that it doesn't support multiple floors, and there are no indications that it will eventually.
+Although Xiaomi offers a cheaper model, the Xiaomi Mi Robot Vacuum-Mop Essential, I highly recommend opting for the Mi Robot Vacuum Mop 1C if your budget allows it.